Torram/magic-docs/docs/Client-Development/Components/Inventory/InventoryItem.md

 sidebar_position: 1
 ---

-This component adds the capacity of edit values of card items.
+This component adds the capacity of edit inventory values of cards.

 ## Functions

 ### InventoryItem

 Main function of the component.
-Includes functions for increase and decrease values of cards or manually set the value.
+Includes functions for increase and decrease inventory values of cards or manually set the inventory value.

 ```tsx
 import ErrorIndicator from '../shared/ErrorIndicator';